 Cytonics is a biotech company that is developing diagnostics and therapeutics for osteoarthritis.
 The founder and chairman is Gaetano Scuderi, who is a medical doctor and has written more than 45 scientific papers.

-He came up with the idea for Cytonics when he saw that joint pain was generally due to some compound that is formed when cartilage degrades because of arthritis.
+He began his quest to find the source of joint pain by assuming that there must be some compound that forms when cartilage begins to degrade due to arthritis.
 He also saw that alpha-2-macroglobulin (A2M) — a naturally occurring molecule in the body — could be useful in dealing with this.
 However, the problem is that the joints usually have low amounts.

 With this insight, he set out to develop a treatment called APIC.
 It essentially improves the overall levels of A2M (it is injected once or twice a year).
 There are currently more than 7,000 patients that have used APIC.